 - 1. Judging Requirements. - a.
 See attire, bit and tack requirements in previous section covering General Rules for Hunter Classes.
-Exhibitors must wear properly fastened protective headgear that meets ASTM/SEI standards or equivalent international standards for equestrian use when schooling or exhibiting over fences while on the show grounds. - b.
+Exhibitors must wear properly fastened protective headgear that meets ASTM/SEI standards or equivalent international standards for equestrian_use when schooling or exhibiting over fences while on the show grounds. - b.
 The purpose of hunter hack is to give horses and opportunity to show their expertise over low fences and on the flat.
 The hunter hack horse should move in the same style as a working hunter.
 The class will be judged on style over fences, even hunting pace, flat work, manners and way of going.
 The poll should be level with, or slightly above the withers, to allow proper impulsion behind.
 The head should not be carried behind the vertical, giving the appearance of intimidation, or be excessively nosed out, giving a resistant appearance.
-Horses are first required to jump two fences two feet (2'0") to two feet six inches (2'6") in height.
+Horses are first required to jump two fences consisting of two X's or cross rails such that the lowest part of the x is 18 inches in height.
 Jumps do not have to be set on a line.
 However, if the jumps are set on a line they must be set 36, 48 or 60 feet apart, or in increments of 12 feet, but no less than 36 feet.
-A ground line is recommended for each jump.
+Trotting jumps will not be penalized.
 PVC poles used as rails are not permitted.
 Horses being considered for an award then to be shown at a walk, trot and canter both ways of the show ring with light contact.
 A schooling area with at least one practice jump must be provided, otherwise practice time in the arena must be allowed.
-Horse should not be allowed practice time in

-- the arena if a schooling area with practice jumps is provided.
+Horse should not be allowed practice time in the arena if a schooling area with practice jumps is provided.
 Exhibitors must wear properly fastened protective headgear that meets ASTM/SEI standards or equivalent international standards for equestrian use. - c.
 At the discretion of the judge, the contestants may be asked to hand gallop, pull up and stand quietly, or pull up and back following the last fence. - d.
 The class will be judged on flat work, manners, way of going, style over fences, even hunting pace and equitation of the rider.
 When necessary to split large classes by running more than one go-round, finalists must re-jump and rework on the flat.
 Placing for the class shall be determined by allowing a minimum of 70% for individual fence work and a maximum of 30% for work on the flat. - e.
 Disobediences (faults) over fences include refusals, run-outs, loss of forward movement, and unnecessary circling on course.